top of page

 COURTNEY'S STORY

 In addition to 2tametheshamE, Courtney produces the See Me Podcast, with host and former journalist Patty Lubold.
 (Available on Spotify and Apple Podcasts).
-She serves on the boards of several organizations, including the Chris Walsh Center for Families and Educators at Framingham State University and the Inattentive ADHD Coalition.
-She is a member of SENG, MAGE, CHADD and NAGC.
+She serves on the boards of several organizations, including the Chris Walsh Center for Families and Educators at Framingham State University, the Inattentive ADHD Coalition, and the Bobcat Family Advisory Board with Ohio University.
+She is a member of SENG, MAGE, CHADD, and NAGC.
 She is a collaborator with the Office of Learning and Community Engagement at the MA Rehab Commission and was formerly a parent member of the MA DESE Special Education Advisory Council.
 A trained SENG Community Group (SGC) facilitator and a graduate of the PCTI of MA FCSN, Courtney has also been a guest lecturer for undergraduate and graduate student teachers at Framingham State University, discussing the topics of giftedness and twice-exceptionality.
-Additionally, Courtney has provided several trainings and webinars for various community organizations.
+Additionally, Courtney has provided several trainings and webinars for various community, regional, and national organizations, including presenting at the annual international ADHD conference in 2024.

-A resident of Framingham, Massachusetts, Courtney enjoys parenting and life adventures with her husband, their three children and faithful four-legged walking companion, Baxter.
-She spends her free time with family and friends, and enjoys reading, competing on the tennis court, and --- conversational in both French and German --- loves to travel.
+A resident of Framingham, Massachusetts, Courtney enjoys parenting and life adventures with her husband, their three children, and faithful four-legged walking companion, Baxter.
+She is

 Contact